How to Prove Your U.S Citizenship?

 In order to receive a United States passport, you must be a citizen of the issuing country.
-In the United States, specific proof of U.S. citizenship must be submitted with your passport application in order to obtain a U.S. Passport you will need to know what is consider to prove your citizenship in this article we would discuss what is needed for a U.S. citizen.
-States are now requiring that you also submit proof of citizenship when obtaining a “Enhance” driver license in order to comply with Real I.D.
+In the United States, specific proof of U.S. citizenship must be submitted with your passport application in order to obtain a U.S. Passport you will need to know what is considered to prove your citizenship in this article we would discuss what is needed for a U.S. citizen.
+States are now requiring that you also submit proof of citizenship when obtaining an “Enhance” driver license in order to comply with the Real I.D.
 Act.

 Preferred Evidence of U.S. Citizenship

 - Certified birth certificate issued by a U.S. city, county, or state.
 The certificate must list the applicant’s full name, place of birth, and date of birth as well as both parents’ full names.
 It must include the date it was filed, and the date must be within one year of birth.
 It must be signed by the registrar and have the embossed, impressed, or multicolored seal of the registrar.

 - Consular report of birth abroad or certification of birth.
 These are issued for children who were born abroad to U.S. citizens.